What is JIT?

-After compiling code to RTL instructions, take look at the execution time.
+After compiling the code to RTL instructions, take a look at the execution time.
 It dropped down to 0.10 ms from 0.46 ms. That’s a neat speed bump.

-Here is comparation across some of the Ruby versions for some basic operations.
+Here is a comparation across some of the Ruby versions for some basic operations.

 Rails comparison on Ruby 2.5, Ruby 2.6 and Ruby 2.6 with JIT

 Create a rails application with different Ruby versions and start a server.
-We can start rails server with JIT option as shown below.
+We can start the rails server with the JIT option, as shown below.

-Now we can start testing performance on servers.
-What we found is that Ruby 2.6 is faster than Ruby 2.5, but enabling JIT in Ruby 2.6 is not adding more value to Rails application.
+Now, we can start testing the performance on servers.
+We found that Ruby 2.6 is faster than Ruby 2.5, but enabling JIT in Ruby 2.6 does not add more value to the Rails application.

 MJIT status and future directions